Vertical representation of $C^{\infty}$-words: Preliminaries

 Clearly, a word is minimal (resp.\ maximal) if and only if it is both left minimal and right minimal (resp.\ left maximal and right maximal).

-\begin{example} The word $2211$ is minimal, since $2211$ is a primitive of $22$ of minimal length and $22$ is a primitive of $2$ of minimal length; the word $21221121$ is maximal, since $21221121$ is a primitive of $1221$ of maximal length and $1221$ is a primitive of $2$ of maximal length; the word $2122112$ is left maximal but not right maximal.
-Note that $2211$ is a proper factor of $21221121$ and that the two words have the same height and the same root.
+\begin{example}[see \figref{fig:der}] The word $u=2121122$ is minimal, since all the derivatives come from primitives of minimal length; the word $u'=21221211221221=212\cdot u \cdot 1221$ is maximal, since all the derivatives come from primitives of maximal length; the word $u''=2122121122=212\cdot u$ is left maximal and right minimal.
+Notice that the three words have same height and same root, and that $u$ is a suffix of $u''$, which in turn is a prefix of $u'$. \end{example}